criblio/python-api-wrapper/README.md

 ```

 ### Build
-To build the SDK, execute the following command - srcdir will contain the `pyproject.toml` file, which contains configuration for the build process:
+To build the API wrapper module, execute the following command - srcdir will contain the `pyproject.toml` file, which contains configuration for the build process:

 `python3 -m build /path/to/srcdir`